nuts-foundation/nuts-consent-cordapp/docs/pages/technical/consent_cordapp_overview.rst

 `Flows <https://docs.corda.net/key-concepts-flows.html>`_ are the main pieces of logic to create or update states.
 They are basically a step-by-step description on information gathering, sending data to other parties and finalising the transaction.
 Flows are distinguished into sending and receiving flows and can contain any number of sub-flows.
 The sub-flows allow for reuse of functionality.
-The current supported flows can be found in the :ref:`nuts-consent-cordapp-flows` chapter.
+The current supported flows can be found in the :ref:`nuts-consent-cordapp-technical-flows` chapter.

 Transactions
 ------------